-Our department has a suite of eight well-resourced classrooms.
-Teachers have access to up-to-date technology, such as data projectors, interactive whiteboards and tablet PCs.
+Our department has a suite of six well-resourced classrooms.
+Teachers have access to up-to-date technology, such as data projectors and interactive whiteboards.
 ICT suites are also available for students to use.
 The highly skilled and experienced Mathematics teachers at The Catholic High School Chester use innovative teaching methods to empower students to take responsibility for their own learning.
 Our aim is not only to deliver the Mathematics curriculum to our students, but to develop their thinking skills and metacognition, to enable them to make decisions, solve problems and reflect, evaluate and improve on their own learning.
 We recognise the importance of enjoyment in Mathematics and combine essential practice with a variety of engaging activities.

 We are proud to offer a personalised curriculum for students of all ability levels.
 Our close relationship with our feeder primary schools allows us to get to know our students before they join us in Year 7.
 This ensures that all students receive sufficient support to allow them to make progress from their first day at The Catholic High School Chester.
 Support packages offered to our students include additional focus sessions and student mentoring.

 Years 7 and 8 students follow a Maths Mastery scheme of work provided by White Rose Maths.
 The mastery programme encourages students to master the concepts behind the mathematics rather than to ‘just be able to do it’, encouraging a deep understanding of all branches of maths and allowing students to grow within the subject.